pravee3791/workmotion-api/README.md

 # workmotion-api
-This is api for work motion frontend
+This is the mock api for the the work-motion front end assignment The application uses json-server to mock the endpoints

+## Scripts ##
+** To install node dependencies **